sillymeo/sillymeo/README.md

 Vivziepop supports

 <p align="center">I visit 18+ servers sometimes but I mostly stay in safe servers.
-I make phighting cosplays ALL the time, mostly the NPCs!
-Also DITF characters cuz they're so silly :3 Things I say can be out of pocket so if i said smt that made u feel uncomfy pls LMK!!!
+Things I say can be out of pocket so if i said smt that made u feel uncomfy pls LMK!!!

 <p align="center">Interests 𐙚 Phighting ~ DITF 𐙚 Blocktales(BT!) 𐙚 Garten of Banban(funni)